 Perhaps this is the most memorable line in the discussion between Jesus and Satan, when Satan is tempting him: “It takes more than bread to keep people alive.
 We devour every word God speaks” (4:4).
 The New Testament wasn’t written yet, and Jews were still arguing over what books to include in their Bible, which Christians call the Old Testament.
 So what do you think Jesus meant by “every word God speaks”?

 The message Jesus starts preaching is that people should repent of their sins.
 He says, “Reject your sinful way of living.
 The Kingdom of Heaven has come—and it’s here, right now” (4:17).
-Some Bible versions say the “Kingdom of Heaven is near” (NLT).
+Some Bible versions say the “Kingdom of Heaven is near” (New Living Translation).
 In either case, are you inclined to think he was talking about himself, or perhaps the religious movement he was starting, or maybe the Holy Spirit at work in the world, or possibly the fact that there were true lovers of God all around the region?

 As Matthew reports it, Andrew and his brother Simon, better, known as Peter, instantly accepted the invitation of Jesus to become one of his disciples.
 “They didn’t hesitate.
 They left their nets and off they went, following him” (4:20).
 Ditto for the brothers James and John (4:22).
 Really?
 What would you guess is the back story here?
 Why did these disciples drop everything and follow Jesus like it was some kind of emergency?